St. Charles Parish · In the Know

 What's Going On?

-Meta is building a $27 billion data center in Richland Parish — the largest in North America.
-To power it, Entergy Louisiana is constructing three new gas-fired power plants totaling 2,200 MW, including one at the Waterford site in St. Charles Parish.
+Meta is building a $27 billion data center in Richland Parish — Meta's largest data center to date.
+Louisiana has attracted nearly $50 billion in announced data center investment from Meta, Amazon, Hut 8, and others — one of the largest infrastructure bets in state history.1 To power it, Entergy Louisiana is constructing three new gas-fired power plants totaling 2,200 MW, including one at the Waterford site in St. Charles Parish.
 The transmission lines, generation capacity, and grid upgrades to support this project are being financed by every Entergy Louisiana customer through their monthly electric bill.

-At the same time, the state passed Act 730 in 2024 giving data center companies 20 years of tax rebates with no wage standards and no clawback provisions.
-The "Lightning Amendment" in February 2026 shifted additional infrastructure costs to ratepayers.
-Meta's contract runs 15 years while the plants last 40 — creating stranded asset risk.
-And Louisiana has fewer ratepayer protections than Texas, which requires data centers to disconnect first during grid emergencies.
+At the same time, the state passed Act 730 in 2024 giving data center companies 20 years of tax rebates with no wage standards and weak clawback provisions tied only to minimum job thresholds.3 Louisiana does not publicly disclose which companies receive those incentives or how much they receive — it is among 25 states out of 36 with data center incentive programs that report no beneficiary information.5 The Louisiana Public Service Commission's "Lightning Amendment" in late 2025 shifted additional infrastructure costs to ratepayers.
+Meta's contract runs 15 years while the plants last 30 — creating stranded asset risk.
+And Louisiana has fewer ratepayer protections than Texas, whose Senate Bill 6 requires data centers to accept mandatory curtailment — not residential customers — during grid emergencies.4

 This site lays out the facts so you can evaluate what these decisions mean for your community.